phenom21/Code-Collab-Project/README.md

 code base by other coders in real time and they themselves can make changes to the code too.

 # How-To-Use
-Simply clone the code, open in vscode and install all the dependencies using npm install and simply do npm start.
+Simply clone the repository, open in vscode and install all the dependencies using npm install, then simply do npm start and you will find the website on localhost:5000 in your browser.

+#Status
+Completed!!